Skip to Main Content

 Feedback

-The Foundation welcomes feedback regarding the way in which the Foundation provides goods and services to persons with disabilities.
+The Foundation welcomes feedback regarding the way in which the Foundation provides goods and services to people with disabilities.
 We welcome your feedback about accessibility at the Foundation and invite your comments or questions.

-Suggested Steps:
+Suggested Steps

 1. Approach the individual unit or department directly to provide feedback or seek assistance.